peteamiri/Tutorials/Programming_Languages/Python/readme.md

 Using the `with` statement with various built-in context managers ensures that resources are properly managed and cleaned up without the need for explicit `try`-`finally` blocks.
 This helps in writing cleaner, more concise, and more readable code.

 ## Raising and Handling Multiple Unrelated Exceptions
-In Python, it's common to handle multiple unrelated exceptions within the same `try-except` block when you expect different types of errors to occur in your code.
+In Python, it has common to handle multiple unrelated exceptions within the same `try-except` block when you expect different types of errors to occur in your code.
 This allows you to provide specific error handling for each type of exception.
 You can achieve this by listing multiple exception types in the `except` clause or by using a single `except` clause to catch all exceptions and then determine their types using `isinstance()` or by inspecting the exception object itself.
 Below are extensive examples demonstrating both approaches:

 ### Handling Multiple Unrelated Exceptions with Separate `except` Clauses: